TRAC (programming language): Language description

-TRAC has in common with LISP a syntax that generally involves the presence of many levels of nested parentheses.

 The main inspiration for TRAC came from three papers by Douglas McIlroy.

 Intellectual property

 Mooers trademarked the name TRAC in an effort to maintain his control over the definition of the language, an unusual and pioneering action at the time.
 At one point, he brought an intellectual property infringement suit against DEC, alleging that a contract to deliver a mini-computer with a TRAC interpreter violated his rights.
 "The first issue of Dr. Dobb's Journal, one of the early publications in the personal computer field, has a vitriolic editorial against Mooers and his rapacity in trying to charge people for his computing language."

 The name has since been used several times for unrelated information technology projects, including a current open source project management system called Trac.

 Influence and usage

 TRAC was later implemented on the PDP-8, PDP-10, and PDP-11.

 There have been various languages inspired by TRAC.
 To avoid any trouble with Mooers, they renamed primitives and/or used different metacharacters.
 In SAM76's case, primitives were added, according to Claude Kagan, "because TRAC is baby talk".
 In MINT's case, primitives were added to give access to a sophisticated text editor machinery.